Andy Halliday: Return to Rangers

 In October 2017, Caixinha was dismissed and replaced by Graeme Murty, who was happy for Halliday to return to Scotland.
 He was named in the starting line-up in the semi-final of the 2017–18 Scottish Cup against Celtic, but was substituted for Josh Windass before half time with Rangers already two goals behind; Halliday was caught by television cameras shouting to the crowd showing his frustration at the situation.
 Two weeks later, against the same opposition at Celtic Park, Halliday played the whole match at left back but was exposed several times due to his unfamiliarity with the position as Celtic won 5–0 to confirm the Scottish title.
 This was to be Murty's last game in charge, and Rangers again finished the season in third place.

 Under new manager Steven Gerrard in 2018–19, Halliday's involvement increased as the campaign progressed, playing either at full-back or midfield including seven appearances in the Europa League.
 In an important league meeting with Celtic at Ibrox on 29 December 2018, he put in a committed performance in a 1–0 Rangers win, with Gerrard praising him as 'my unofficial captain'.

 On 19 May 2020 it was announced that he would leave Rangers at the end of May when his contract ended.

 Heart of Midlothian

 On 28 September 2020, Heart of Midlothian announced the signing of Halliday on a two-year deal.

+Motherwell

+On 19 January 2024, Halliday joined fellow Scottish Premiership club Motherwell on loan until the end of the season, which would turn into a permanent deal in the summer of 2024.

+On 30 April 2025, Motherwell announced that they had extended their contract with Halliday for the 2025–26 season.